gramian/numerical-schemer.xyz/_posts/2022-06-03-chicken-base.md

 ### Numeric predicates

-First, the additional predicates for numeric types are important, i.e.:
+First, the predicates for numeric types are an important addition, i.e.:

 * `(fixnum? x)` - Is argument a fixed-size integer?
 * `(flonum? x)` - Is argument an inexact floating-point number?

-to guard functions using specific fixnum or flonum functionality against generic numbers.
+And can be used to guard functions using specific fixnum or flonum functionality against generic numbers.

 ### Little Schemer